Anime: Voices of a Distant Star

 - Asteroid Thicket

-- Benevolent Precursors: It is implied the Tarsians attacked humanity to give them the motivation to venture into space and challenge them as a species.
+- Benevolent Alien Invasion: It is implied the Tarsians attacked humanity to give them the motivation to venture into space and challenge them as a species.

 - BFS: The Tracers possess a powerful beam saber that can be used to slice an alien battleship in half.